 Patients taking these drugs are monitored for complications including pancreatitis, hepatitis, a reduced white blood cell count, and an increased risk of infection.
 Cyclosporine A may be used with 6-MP or azathioprine to treat active, severe ulcerative colitis in hospitalized people who do not respond to intravenous corticosteroids.

-Biologic treatments: Some patients may require medications that target specific proteins in the body’s immune system to help control the cascade of inflammation.
+Biologic and small molecule treatments: Some patients may require medications that target specific proteins in the body’s immune system to help control the cascade of inflammation.
 Tumor necrosis factor (TNF) can cause your immune system to attack healthy tissues in your body and cause inflammation and damage.
 Anti-TNF medications recognize, attach to and block the action of TNF.
 These agents are used for the treatment of moderate to severe ulcerative colitis that does not respond to standard therapies (aminosalicylates, corticosteroids or immunosuppressive agents).
-Infliximab is an Anti-TNF medication approved for ulcerative colitis and is given as an infusion regularly in your doctor's office or hospital.
+Infliximab is an Anti-TNF medication approved for ulcerative colitis and is given as an infusion regularly in your doctor’s office or hospital.